-Waltham, D., 2000, Mathematics - A Simple Tool for Geologists, 2nd Edition: Blackwell Science, 201 p.
-(We will be working problems out of this book, you must have access to this book.)
+Waltham, D., 2000, Mathematics - A Simple Tool for Geologists, 2nd Edition: Blackwell Science, 201 p. (\\We will be working problems out of this book)

 ADDITIONAL READING:

 Tutorials, journal articles, and text readings to be provided by the instructor.
 Downing, D., 1988, Calculus the easy way: Barron's Educational Series, Inc. Davis, J.C., 1986, Statistics and data analysis in geology, 2nd ed., Wiley, Grossman, S.I., 1989, Algebra and Trigonometry: Saunders Publishing